AaronErhardt/AaronErhardt.github.io/relm4-book/src/components.md

 ### The widgets

 We're almost done!
-We'll only look at the widgets of the main app.
+We only need to define the widgets of the main app.

 ```rust,no_run,noplayground
 {{#include ../listings/components.rs:app_widgets }}
 ```

-The `component!` macro can be used to interact with components.
+The `component!` macro is used to interact with components.
 We just need to get our header bar component in place.
 Our dialog component does not need to be attached anywhere because the dialog lives in a separate window.

 ## Conclusion